Not logged in. Login | Signup

 Get the latest updates.

-Our long term (10+ year) investment portfolio
+Our 2025 investment portfolio

 In this article, we provide example portfolios, updated at least once per year.
 These are aimed at investors planning to save for at least 10 more years, and may be too risky for someone needing their money sooner.
 We've kept prior portfolios below for reference.
 For other example portfolios, see our portfolio pages.